-The social media landscape changes faster than we can say tequila & timelines, and companies are scrambling to stay-up-to-date with evolving trends.
+The social media landscape changes faster than we can say tequila & timelines.
+This means that companies are scrambling to stay-up-to-date with evolving trends.
 With the rise and fall of various social media platforms and the evolution of social media as a marketing tool, predicting what will be effective in the coming year can be difficult.
 As OTM’s social media apprentice, I’m constantly trying to understand and predict social trends.
-As a millennial, I’m perpetually glued to my phone, which is a good thing in my profession because it allows me to keep my eye on the newest trends.

 I’ve enlisted the help of our Chief Strategy Officer, Kerrie, our Account Director, Rachel, and our Digital Strategy Director, Stacia, to help me (and you) understand the upcoming social media trends of 2019.